History of the United States: World War II

 During the Depression, the United States remained focused on domestic concerns.
 U.S. legislation in the Neutrality Acts sought to avoid foreign conflicts; however, policy clashed with increasing anti-Nazi feelings following the German invasion of Poland in September 1939 that started World War II.
 At first, Roosevelt positioned the U.S. as the "Arsenal of Democracy", pledging full-scale financial and munitions support for the Allies and Lend-Lease agreements – but no military personnel.

 Japan tried to neutralize America's power in the Pacific by attacking Pearl Harbor on December 7, 1941, but instead it catalyzed American support to enter the war.
+The attack ended a 20-year era of American isolationism which began after the end of WW1 and remains, as of 2026, the last period of isolationism for America.
 Roosevelt's Executive Order 9066 resulted in over 120,000 Americans of Japanese descent being removed from their homes and placed in internment camps.
 The Allies fought against Germany in the European theater and Japan in the Pacific War.
 The United States was one of the "Allied Big Four", alongside the United Kingdom, Soviet Union, and China.

 The U.S. gave the Allied war effort money, food, petroleum, technology, and military personnel.
 The U.S. focused on maximizing its national economic output, causing a dramatic increase in GDP, the end of unemployment, and a rise in civilian consumption, even as 40% of the GDP went to the war effort.
 A wartime production boom led to the end of the Great Depression.
 Tens of millions of workers moved into the active labor force and to higher-productivity jobs.
 Labor shortages encouraged industries to look for new sources of workers, finding new roles for women and Black people.
 Economic mobilization was managed by the War Production Board.
 Most durable goods became unavailable or were tightly rationed, while housing for industrial jobs was in short supply.
 Prices and wages were controlled, and Americans saved a high portion of their incomes, which led to post-war growth.